 Technology and digital innovations have been the main drivers of business and societal transformation over the past two decades.
-And the speed of transformation shows no sign of abating; on the contrary, it is accelerating with huge impacts in all areas of life.
+The speed of transformation shows no sign of abating: it is accelerating with huge impacts in all areas of life.
 A major challenge for CIOs (Chief Information Officers) in this context is to help business leaders understand the evolution of digital technology and make informed strategic choices, consistent with this evolution.
 The critical competence to attract the attention of decision-makers and guide their strategic decisions is to be able to build and tell understandable and relevant stories about the evolution of technology and its future impact.

-For the CIO Academy of Aused – Associazione Utilizzatori Sistemi e Tecnologie dell’Informazione (Association of Users of Information Systems and Technologies), Awair grounded a course entitled ‘Imagining Possible Futures’ through which CIOs were able to experience the Scenario Planning technique.
+For the CIO Academy of Aused – Associazione Utilizzatori Sistemi e Tecnologie dell’Informazione (Association of Users of Information Systems and Technologies), Awair grounded a course entitled ‘Imagining Possible Futures’ enabling CIOs to experience the Scenario Planning technique.

 Scenarios and the Scenario Planning technique

 According to Peter Schwartz’s definition, scenarios are “tools that help us take a long-term perspective in a world full of uncertainty.
 These techniques describe how the world might change, helping us to adapt to changes in the environment”.